VoxeLibre/VoxeLibre/API.md

 ## Adding items
 ### Special fields

+Items can have these fields:
+* `_mcl_generate_description(itemstack)`: Required for any items which manipulate their description in any way.
+This function takes an itemstack of its own type and must set the proper advanced description for this itemstack.
+If you don't do this, anvils will fail at properly restoring the description when their custom name gets cleared at an anvil.
+   See `mcl_banners` for an example.

 All nodes can have these fields:

 * `_mcl_hardness`: Hardness of the block, ranges from 0 to infinity (represented by -1).
 Determines digging times.
 Default: 0